dstackai/dstack/README.md

 ## Providers

-dstack offers [multiple providers](https://docs.dstack.ai/providers) that allow running tasks, applications, and dev environments.
+dstack supports [multiple providers](https://docs.dstack.ai/providers) that allow running tasks, applications, and dev environments.

-## 📘 Docs
+## Docs

 More tutorials, examples, and the full CLI reference can be found at [docs.dstack.ai](https://docs.dstack.ai).

-## 🛟 Help
+## Help

+dstack is still under development.
 If you encounter bugs, please report them directly to the [issue tracker](https://github.com/dstackai/dstack/issues).
+For bugs, be sure to specify the detailed steps to reproduce the issue.

 For questions and support, join the [Slack chat](https://join.slack.com/t/dstackai/shared_invite/zt-xdnsytie-D4qU9BvJP8vkbkHXdi6clQ).

+## Limitations and roadmap

+Below is the list of existing limitations:

+- **Visual dashboard:** There's no visual dashboard to manage repos, runs, tags, and secrets.
+  It's already in work and is going to be released shortly (Q3, 2022).
+- **Interactive logs:** Currently, output logs of workflows are not interactive.
+Means, you can't use output to display progress (e.g. via `tqdm`, etc.) Until it's supported, it's recommended that you report progress via TensorBoard event files or hosted experiment trackers (e.g. WanB, Comet, Neptune, etc.)
+- **Git:** Currently, dstack can be used only with GitHub repositories.
+If you'd like to use dstack with other Git hosting providers or without using Git at all, add or upvote the corresponding issue.
+- **Cloud :** dstack currently works only with AWS.
+If you'd like to use dstack with GCP, Azure, or Kubernetes, add or upvote the corresponding issue.
+- **Integrations:** Currently, dstack supports only basic providers.
+Advanced providers (e.g. for distributed training and data processing) are going to be added later.

 ##  Licence